Gekkio/mooneye-gb/docs/accuracy.markdown

 Drawing order depends on both OAM position and X coordinate.
 Sprites with small X coordinates have priority over sprites with large X coordinates.
 So, in practice you draw the sprites in descending X order.
 If the X coordinate is the same for some sprites, you use the OAM position order (low position is drawn last).

+### Some instructions take more cycles than just the memory accesses.
+At which point in the instruction execution do these extra cycles occur?

+These instructions have just internal delays and no memory accesses, so the timing does not matter as it is not observable:

+* LD SP, HL
+* ADD HL, rr
+* INC rr
+* DEC rr

+These instructions involve writing a 16-bit register, which could explain the timing.